ls339/myapp-ps/README.md

 mkdir myapp-ps && cd myapp-ps
 ```

-Generate and insert a password for the database into a file named `postgres_password.txt`.
+Generate a password for the database in a file named `postgres_password.txt`.
 ```
-openssl rand -base64 12 > postgres_password.txt
+openssl rand -base64 -out postgres_password.txt 8
 ```

-Create a database connection string from the value of `postgres_password.txt` into a file named `database_url.txt`.
+Create a database connection string from the value of `postgres_password.txt` in a file named `database_url.txt`.
 ```
-echo postgresql://postgres:`cat postgres_password.txt`@db:5432/mydb > database_url.txt
+echo "postgresql://postgres:`cat postgres_password.txt`@db:5432/mydb" > database_url.txt
 ```

 Download the deployment script.